 My older siblings would taunt and accuse me of using religion as a crutch.
 My curt response was “Well at least I am still standing.”
 There are too many strong, logical, scientific, and philosophical arguments for the existence of God.
 In the history of humanity, many of the most intellectually brilliant writers and thinkers were theists.

 Do some use religion as a crutch?
-Sure probably do at times.
 Does it mean religious claims are invalid?
-No. Religion is a natural response to the evidence for the existence of God and the recognition that I have a real tendency to think evil judgmental thoughts of others (if not myself) and need repentance.
+No. Faith and then religion is a natural response to the evidence for the existence of God and the recognition that I have a real tendency to think evil judgmental thoughts of others (if not myself) and need repentance.
 The hurt, damage, and duress in the world are apparent.
 Part of my life advocacy is to make a difference in places while simultaneously working on myself as well.
 I come away from reading the book of Joel contemplating the locust that permeates the land to cleanse it knowing it is going to get worse before it gets better and look to the future hope of Jesus who redeems us through His Spirit to His people ( Joel 2:28, cf. Acts 2:17).